digovc/XPControl/README.md

 The default mouse control of airplane in X-Plane 11 is limited.
 The box to interact with the controls is small and appear every time you don't need him.

-With this little interface now you can add more reliability to your fly, making fine adjust of sensibility in all axes: heading, pitch and roll.
+With this little interface now you can add more reliability to your fly, making fine adjust of sensibility in all axes (heading, pitch and roll).

 # Requeriments: